 Religious Education is delivered through the Values, Beliefs & Ethics lessons.

-Click the buttons below to view/download subject information for Year 9 - 11.
+Click the links below to view/download subject information for Year 9 - 11:

 The Sixth Form

 Many students in Year 11 continue in school post-16 in order to undertake Sixth Form study.
 The Sixth Form is not only large, with over 350 students, but also academically very successful, featuring regularly in the tables of top-performing Sixth Forms published by national newspapers.